-All laptops are centrally managed by internal IT and are required to have disk level encryption, automatic updates and antivirus software installed and running.
+All laptops are centrally managed by internal IT using JAMF and are required to have disk level encryption, automatic updates, and Sophos antivirus software installed and running.

-Agari subscribes to all vendor and independent security notification services to monitor potential external threats.
+Agari subscribes to vendor and independent security notification services to monitor potential external threats.
 Manual and automated vulnerability testing is performed during the development process.
-Nessus vulnerability scans run weekly on all exposed services and we perform Tinfoil Application security scans on both production and staging web applications at least once per week.
-No less than once a year, Agari engages with reputable third party security firms to conduct weekly network vulnerability and application vulnerability scans as well as annual authenticated penetration tests.
+Nessus vulnerability scans run weekly on all exposed service endpoints and we perform Tinfoil Application security scans on both production and staging web applications at least once per week.
+No less than once a year, Agari engages with reputable third-party security firms to conduct an authenticated penetration test.
 Vulnerabilities are logged as defects, resolved or mitigated, and verified fixed.

 Agari SaaS uses automated tools and documented procedures to build, configure and ensure consistency between all operating systems, frameworks, tools and applications.
 Further, these systems are architected to minimize security risks.
 Specifically: